 On May 1, 2016, we obtained a royalty-bearing, exclusive worldwide license from the University of South Florida Research Foundation, Inc. (the Licensor"), to a mutant-peptide immunotherapy that is designed to be used both as a vaccine and prophylactic against Alzheimer's.
-This treatment, known as AL002 (formerly known as CAO22W), has transitioned from early stage development to an extensive program of preclinical study and evaluation with an anticipated completion date at the end of December 2019.
+This treatment, known as AL002 (formerly known as CAO22W), has transitioned from early stage development to an extensive program of preclinical study and evaluation with an anticipated completion date at the end of June 2020.
 AL002 will require extensive clinical evaluation, regulatory review and approval, significant marketing efforts and substantial investment before it can provide us with any revenue.
 We plan to file an Investigational New Drug Application ("IND") with the United States Food and Drug Administration (the "FDA") with respect to AL002 in the second quarter of 2020 and prepare to conduct a Phase 1 Clinical Trial in the latter half of 2020.

 On July 2, 2018, we obtained two royalty-bearing, exclusive worldwide licenses from the Licensor to a therapy known as AL001 (formerly known as LiProSal) to mitigate extreme agitation and forestall other deterioration as displayed by patients with up to moderate AD.
 AL001 is an ionic cocrystal of lithium and has been shown to exhibit improved nonclinical pharmacokinetics compared to current FDA-approved lithium products; it is also bioactive in many in vitro models of Alzheimer's.
 AL001 is expected to provide clinicians with a major improvement over current lithium-based treatments and may also constitute a means of treating Alzheimer's and other neurodegenerative diseases.
 Based on nonclinical data, AL001 co-crystal technology has the potential to improve the therapeutic index of lithium providing a greater bioavailability to the site of action (brain) in comparison to more traditional lithium dosage forms.
 Lithium has been marketed for over 35 years and human toxicology regarding lithium use has been well characterized, mitigating the potential regulatory burden for safety data.
-We submitted a pre-IND briefing package to the FDA in July 2019 that argued against any further preclinical safety studies.
-The FDA agreed with all points raised in our pre-IND but did suggest that it would like additional animal data.
-The FDA did not indicate that the lack of that data would delay initial clinical studies.
-We received feedback from the FDA regarding the pre-IND briefing package and have begun the process of finalizing the IND application and expect to receive approval to begin a Phase 1 Clinical Trial with human subjects in the second quarter 2020.
-Although we cannot provide any assurances, we believe that AL001 is an ideal candidate to receive both a Breakthrough Therapy designation as well as a section 505(b)(2) regulatory pathway for new drug approvals, enhancing the speed and reducing the regulatory burden of FDA review.
+We submitted a pre-IND briefing package to the FDA in July 2019 that argued against any further preclinical safety studies. .
+Per the FDA response letter, we believe the proposed test parameters for AL001 appears reasonable to support a Phase 1 study, thereby allowing Alzamend to conduct human clinical trials.
+Post Phase III clinical trials and in order to obtain approval to commercialize AL001 via a New Drug Application ("NDA"), Alzamend has been asked to provide a scientific bridge to a listed drug to support the adequacy of the nonclinical program.
+Per the FDA, the adequacy of the nonclinical data will be a matter of review.
+If the adequacy of the nonclinical data is not sufficient for the FDA, Alzamend will then be required to conduct a clinical pharmacokinetics animal study (6-weeks study) of AL001 in order to be considered for FDA approval.
+We received feedback from the FDA regarding the pre-IND briefing package and have begun the process of finalizing the IND application and, while FDA approval is not guaranteed, we expect to receive approval to begin a Phase 1 Clinical Trial with human subjects in the third quarter 2020.
+While the FDA has not given us any indication as to whether AL001 will receive Breakthrough Therapy designation or be permitted to use the 505(b)(2) regulatory pathway, we believe that AL001 is an ideal candidate to receive both a Breakthrough Therapy designation as well as a section 505(b)(2) regulatory pathway for new drug approvals, enhancing the speed and reducing the regulatory burden of FDA review.